Redfire75369/spiderfire/readme.md

 # Spiderfire

-Spiderfire is a javascript runtime built with Mozilla's SpiderMonkey engine and Rust.
+Spiderfire is a Javascript runtime built with Mozilla's SpiderMonkey engine and Rust.

-Spiderfire aims to disrupt the server-side javascript runtime environment.
+Spiderfire aims to disrupt the server-side Javascript runtime environment.

 ## Licensing